MaksHess/NeuronMorphologyQuantification/README.md

   * SimpleITK 1.2.0
   * tqdm 4.31.1

-*All these packages can be automatically installed with [pip](https://pip.pypa.io/en/stable/installing/) by running `pip install -r requirements.txt` on the code directory
+*All these packages can be automatically installed with [pip](https://pip.pypa.io/en/stable/installing/) by running `python -m pip install -r requirements.txt` on the code directory

 # Instructions
 1. Clone the repository and download the full data from [Zenodo](https://zenodo.org/record/2350066#.XBd7YWhKiUk)